gaebel/scanner-overlay/README.md

 > Keep in mind that the overlay won't show in the simulator - for testing run the code on your device.

+For an example implementation refer to the demo project in the Sources folder.

 ## Settings

 <table>